jackgle/commD/README.md

 # commD

-Scripts used for an evaluation of local network community detection algorithms on protein interaction networks of several model organisms.
+Scripts used for an evaluation of local community detection algorithms on protein interaction networks of several model organisms.